Azure/PSRule.Rules.Azure/docs/commands/PSRule.Rules.Azure/en-US/Export-AzTemplateRuleData.md

 Currently the following limitations also apply:

-- Deployments are not expanded.
-Deployment is returned instead of resources in deployment.
+- Nested templates are expanded, external templates are not.
+  - Deployment resources that link to an external template are returned as a resource.
 - The following functions are not supported:
-  - Array: `array`, `coalesce`, `createArray`, `intersection`
   - Deployment: `deployment`
   - Resource: `providers`
-  - String: `dataUri`, `dataUriToString`
 - References to Key Vault secrets are not expanded.
 A placeholder value is used instead.
-- Multi-line strings are not supported.
+- Multi-line strings and user-defined functions are not supported.

 ## EXAMPLES